-The communal economic structure, consensus driven decision-making and often-times keen focus on ecological living is attractive to many people, so the concept is ideal.
+The communal economic structure, consensus-driven decision-making, and often-times keen focus on ecological living are attractive to many people, so the concept is ideal.
 However, for like-minded people who are struggling to make it from paycheck to paycheck, the communal economic structure could offer a perfect lifeline.

-If you are someone who's wanting to seriously investigate the possibility of living in a commune, you need to understand that you will be expected to contribute to the community in some manner.
+If you are someone who wants to seriously investigate the possibility of living in a commune, you need to understand that you will be expected to contribute to the community in some manner.
 Your contribution could be as simple as volunteering a certain amount of hours or as complex as putting in full-time hours to benefit the stated cause or mission.

 Why Living in a Commune Might Be a Good Idea If You Have Low Income

 As I alluded to above, if you are living from paycheck to paycheck, living in a commune might be something to seriously consider because pooling your assets or easing your financial burden might be a good way to get you ahead.
 Only you know if community living would be right for your personal situation.